-If students struggle with the idea of sample, you might try this: Have them each write their favorite color on a Post-it Note.
-If you have a small class, ask them to write the color on two Post-it Notes.
+If students struggle with the idea of sample, you might try this: Have them each write their favorite color on a sticky note.
+If you have a small class, ask them to write the color on two sticky notes.
 Place all of the notes in a container.
 Have someone randomly (eyes closed) choose a few notes from the container and place them across a line to form a frequency graph.
 Ask the students how they think this sample compares to the actual total number of colors on notes in the container.
-You can have them do another frequency graph to compare the sample to the actual total.
+Students can create another frequency graph using all of the notes and compare the sample to the actual total.